shamim666/DevOps-Project-React-Hello-World/README.md

 ### Step 3
 Now, let's build our Dockerfile,

-docker build -f Dockerfile -t my_react_app:prod .
+docker build -f Dockerfile -t react-app:latest .

 ### step 4
 takes that build folder, pulls Nginx image from Dockerhub, and copies our build to the /html folder we specified.
 Now Nginx serves our React application inside port 80 inside the container.
 After all the steps/layers in Dockerfile are completed successfully, we can spin up the image using the following command,